skyssolutions/lynxchan/src/be/Readme.txt

 notFoundPage: template for the 404 page.
 opCell: template for the OP's.
 postCell: template for thread replies.
+thumb: image to be used for generic thumbnails.

 Settings files that goes into the settings directory: general.json: